SheetJS/sheetjs/README.md

 ## Testing

-`make test` will run the node-based tests.
+`make test` will run the nodejs-based tests.
 To run the in-browser tests, clone [the oss.sheetjs.com repo](https://github.com/SheetJS/SheetJS.github.io) and replace the xlsx.js file (then fire up the browser and go to `stress.html`):